 the cooperative education program, contact Carolyn Rimle (see below).

-6. Not required by Electrical/Computer Engineering program.
-This or another
+6. CHEM 152 is not required by the Electrical/Computer Engineering program.
+This

-science course may be used to fulfill the requirement for Mechanical and
+or another science course may be used to fulfill the requirement for Mechanical

 7. Select up to three courses from the following list.
 One course must address